 - Secured a 1 million dollar sponsorship for the campus radio station with a weekly marketing podcast promoting local businesses in the area

 - Received 3000 likes on Facebook after a promotion campaign to raise funds for a local athletics team via a crowdfunding vehicle

 The education section is vital to any intern resume and should be more ‘’beefy’’ than a tenured person’s academic listing, purely because you do not have a lot of working experience.
 Therefore, apart from degree titles, duration dates, and educational institutions, feel free to include major and minor subjects, GPA scores, leadership roles, and extracurricular activities as well.

-During the course of your marketing studies, you have probably completed several projects and assignments as an individual and on group level: add a few of them under your degree listings too.
+During your marketing studies, you have probably completed several projects and assignments as an individual and on a group level: add a few of them under your degree listings too.
 Courses you have completed could be self-study, too, or memberships and accreditations related to the marketing field can also be included in your education section for extra oomph.

 The format for listing qualifications and credentials is simple: Completion Date, Qualification Name, Institution, and Location.
 Jazz things up a bit by including curriculum topics, course themes, or academic results, as explained earlier in this section.

 Current – Master’s Degree in Marketing Management and Analytics, Harvard University, Cambridge, MA